jetbrains-academy/javascript-course/Functions/Closures/task.md

-In the [Variables scopes lesson](course://Variables/Variable scopes), we learned that all variables have their own scopes.
+In the [Variable Scopes lesson](course://Variables/Variable scopes), we learned that all variables have their own scopes.
 For example, in this case, the scope of the variable `name` is limited to the `helloGenerator` function.
 We cannot use it outside the body of this function:
 ```js
 function helloGenerator(name){